ShadowRZ/fuuka-bot/docs/src/commands.md

 _Requires replying to a message._

-## `ignore`

-*Make the bot ignore the target user.

-_Requires replying to a message, and the sender able to ban users._

 ## `crazy_thursday`

 On Thrusday, print "Crazy Thursday !!".
 Otherwise print remaining time to next Thursday.